 Building muscle takes hard work, dedication and consistent effort inside and outside of the gym.
 It’s important to make sure you’re training when you need to be.
 You also need to make sure you get all of your nutrients.
 The body requires three main macronutrients for energy, growth and repair.
 Those three main macronutrients are protein, carbohydrates and fat.
-You can get these macronutrients from almost all of the food you eat.
-How much protein do I need to build muscle though?
+You can get these macronutrients from almost all of the food you eat but how much protein to build muscle do you actually need?

-To answer that question we must first get an understanding of what protein is, where it comes from, how much you actually need, how to calculate those needs as well as supplements.
+To answer that question we must first get an understanding of what protein is, where it comes from, how much you actually need, how to calculate those needs.
 Knowing this information will help to remove confusion regarding protein and its role in building muscle.

 What Is Protein

-Guaranteed protein and its consumption is not a new concept to you and you probably have read all sorts of information related to its use and amounts.
-It seems to be a topic that is covered the most in any type of lifting sport.
-From printed publications to broscience and all its glory, protein intake is a starting point for many lifters.
+Eating protein to gain muscle is likely not a new concept for you.
+You've probably read all sorts of information related to its use and amounts.
+It seems to be a topic that is discussed widely in strength building circles.
+From magazines to YouTube, protein intake is a talking point for many lifters.

-The most controversial macronutrient of them all is made up of amino acids bound by peptide bonds.
-Containing carbon, hydrogen, nitrogen, oxygen, usually sulfur, and occasionally other elements their main function is to build and repair body tissue.
-Upon digestion proteins from food are disassembled by other proteins and broken down into amino acids.
-The amino acids enter the body's cells and go to work repairing, growing, building back up the muscle tissues.
+Protein is made up of amino acids bound by peptide bonds.
+Containing carbon, hydrogen, nitrogen, oxygen, usually sulfur, and occasionally other elements its main function is to build and repair body tissue.
+Upon digestion, proteins from food are disassembled by other proteins and broken down into amino acids.
+The amino acids enter the body's cells and go to work repairing, growing and building back up the muscle tissues.
 They also help with the synthesis of hormones, enzymes and peptides.

 Where Does Protein Come From

 Many foods contain protein.
 Some of the more common sources are lean proteins like fish, chicken, turkey or lean cuts of beef.
 Other sources are things like beans, legumes, grains, nuts and seeds.
 Protein is even abundant in many vegetables.
 In total there are twenty amino acids used to make up proteins.
 Out of the twenty there are two classes, essential and non-essential.
 The eight essential proteins are manufactured in the body.
-The remaining non-essential proteins are manufactured from foods.
+The remaining non-essential proteins come from food.

 The idea that proteins are either complete or incomplete has been traced back to the source and debunked.
 As long as you’re eating a wide variety of nutrient dense foods and meeting your macronutrient targets, eating foods that are complete or incomplete doesn’t matter.
 What matters is providing the body with enough of the necessary amino acids in order to use them appropriately.

-Protein needs are determined by activity levels, caloric intake, body composition and sports.
-Through exercise oxidation of amino acids and protein usage increases.
+Protein needs are primarily determined by activity levels and body composition.
+Through exercise, oxidation of amino acids and protein usage increases.
 The process by which amino acids are used for energy during fat reduction is called gluconeogenesis.
 A general rule of thumb for calculating protein intake is one gram of protein per pound of body mass.

 How Do I Calculate Protein Needs